pangeo-data/pangeo/docs/setup_guides/cloud.rst

 Deploying Pangeo on the Cloud
 =============================

-The commercial cloud is a powerful environment in which to deploy a pangeo environment.
+The commercial cloud is a powerful environment in which to deploy a Pangeo environment.
 However, cloud computing is unfamiliar to most geoscientists.
-The point of this guide is to describe how to setup up your own pangeo cluster on the cloud platform of your choice, assuming zero knowledge of how the cloud works.
+The point of this guide is to describe how to setup up your own Pangeo cluster on the cloud platform of your choice, assuming zero knowledge of how the cloud works.
 We do assume you are comfortable using the unix command line and have access to one on your personal computer.